Proposal for 15-27 Falcon Road (former Tesco site)

 However we make 2 comments:

 1. There is no current specification on the amount of affordable accommodation proposed.
-Wandsworth planning policy IS5 specify that a proportion of at least 33% of homes should be affordable (although new developers always raise the viability argument to safeguard their comfortable profit margin!)
+Wandsworth planning policy IS5 specifies that a proportion of at least 33% of homes should be affordable (although new developers always raise the viability argument to safeguard their comfortable profit margin!)

 To find out more about the plans for 15-27 Falcon Road you can email will@snapdragonconsulting.co.uk.